bluetooth — low-level Bluetooth

 Connect to a listening peer on the specified psm with local MTU set to mtu.

-On successful connection, the the _IRQ_L2CAP_CONNECT event will be raised, allowing the client to obtain the CID and the local and remote (peer) MTU.
+On successful connection, the _IRQ_L2CAP_CONNECT event will be raised, allowing the client to obtain the CID and the local and remote (peer) MTU.

 An unsuccessful connection will raise the _IRQ_L2CAP_DISCONNECT event with a non-zero status.